PrairieLearn/PrairieLearn/doc/assessment.md

 `autoClose` | boolean | Whether to automatically close the assessment after 6 hours of inactivity (Exams only).
 (Optional; default: `true`)
 `allowIssueReporting` | boolean | Whether to allow students to report question issues.
 (Optional; default: `true`) `constantQuestionValue` | boolean | Whether to disable the question value boost on correct solutions (Homework only).
 (Optional; default: `false`)

+For more details, see the [format specification for `infoAssessment.json`](https://github.com/PrairieLearn/PrairieLearn/blob/master/schemas/schemas/infoAssessment.json)

 ## `type`: Assessment types